Parks and Recreation

 Longcroft Park

-Longcroft Park is located on the west side of the Fox River in the downtown area.
-The park features the Berlin Aquatic Center, which has become an area attraction since its construction.
-Other facilities at this 3.1-acre park include a small boat launch and picnic tables & grills.
+Longcroft Park is located on the west side of the Fox River just off of the downtown area.
+Other facilities at this 3.1-acre park include a small boat launch, picnic tables & grills.

-This park also includes a 190 ft. long pedestrian bridge linking Longcroft Park to the other side of the Fox River.
+This park also includes a 190 ft. long pedestrian bridge linking Longcroft Park to the north side of the Fox River.

 Firefighter's Park

 Located near the east edge of the downtown, this 0.3-acre site serves primarily as a rest area and city information site.
 Facilities include benches, a drinking fountain, a flagpole, and a flower bed.
-A nativity scene graces the park during the holiday season.
-The park also features a recently constructed memorial dedicated to men & women firefighters, past and present.
+The park also features a memorial dedicated to men & women firefighters, past and present.

 Volunteer Park